deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ## Module and extension relation

-Please keep in mind that extension packages are still needed, as extensions provide GraphQL schema that will be exposed to GraphQL clients.
+Please keep in mind that extension packages are required because they provide GraphQL schema that will be exposed to GraphQL clients.

 So now, the two things need to be provided:

 - extension which is an "interface" for a particular feature